 Cameras try to get the right exposure by measuring light, but they don’t always get what you intended to capture.
 You may not even want a well-exposed image.
 Sometimes you want things to look a little darker to add mood, for example.
 With exposure compensation, you can tell the camera it’s capturing exposure incorrectly, and it will make up for it by adjusting other settings (usually ISO).

 Exposure compensation is usually measured by f stops like so: –1.0, –0.7, –0.3, 0.0, +0.3, +0.7, +1.0.
 In this case, -1.0 would be one stop less, while +1.0 is a stop higher.

-The Oxford Dictionary defines dynamic range as “the ratio of the largest to the smallest intensity of sound that can be reliably transmitted or reproduced by a particular sound system.”
-That definition refers to audio, but the idea is similar in photography.
-Dynamic range relates to how much data a camera can capture at the extremes of exposure in a scene, from the darkest to the lightest parts of a scene.
+The Oxford Dictionary defines the photography term called dynamic range as “the ratio of the largest to the smallest intensity of sound that can be reliably transmitted or reproduced by a particular sound system.”
+That definition actually refers to audio, but the idea is similar in photography.
+This term relates to how much data a camera can capture at the extremes of exposure in a scene, from the darkest to the lightest parts of a scene.

 Dynamic range is measured in stops, where each stop equals double or half the amount of light.
 Increasing exposure by one stop means doubling the light.
 If you were shooting at shutter speed 1/100, one stop brighter would be 1/50, while one stop darker would be 1/200.

 Put simply, focal length is the distance between a camera sensor (or film) and a lense’s point of convergence.

 The hardest part is understanding what the point of convergence is (also known as optical center).
 When light rays enter a lens, they travel through glass and bend to converge in a single point.
 This point is where light data is collected to form a sharp image for the sensor to record.
 Manufacturers measure the focal length focused to infinity to keep a standard.